| Caranthir had identified forty

 sort of struggle involving a candlestick, possibly after the elleth

-was dead.
-And that the culprit had later searched his victim's
+was dead, and that the culprit had later searched his victim's

 chambers.